thaliajuarez/patroclus/index.md

 ![Sample1](https://raw.githubusercontent.com/thaliajuarez/resume/master/assets/capture-ern-data.png)

 Over the past year, I have contributed to a program developed by faculty members in UTRGV's math department.
 My role in the project was translating existing Fortran code to C++ and Python.
 Learning about parallel programming encouraged me to collaborate with the computer science department.
-It is currently a senior project.
+It is currently my senior project.

 ### **Data Visualization & Intelligence Analysis of “San Valero” Traffic Fatalities - Summer 2020**